- World Language Resources

-Chinese Notes: This is for those who have an advanced level of Chinese and want to learn more about the Chinese language, including Chinese culture, Chinese fonts and Classical Chinese.
+Chinese Notes: For those with an advanced level of Chinese and want to learn more about the Chinese language, including Chinese culture, Chinese fonts and Classical Chinese.

-Chinese Multi-Media: This website is good for students who have studied Chinese for over 3 months.
-It provides text and audio and includes several useful situations you may need for daily life.
+Chinese Multi-Media: For students who have studied Chinese for over three months -- it provides text and audio and includes several useful situations you may need for daily life.

-Quick Mandarin: This is a tool which can help you to type in Chinese characters if you don’t have a program to type in Chinese on your computer.
+Quick Mandarin: A tool that can help you to type in Chinese characters if you don’t have a program to type in Chinese on your computer.

-Mandarin Tools: This website has tools for learning and using Chinese.
+Mandarin Tools: Provides tools for learning and using Chinese.
 You can use one of the tools to add Pinyin to your files.

-Chinese Blog: This websites collected several blogs which are related to Chinese culture.
+Chinese Blog: A collection of several blogs which are related to Chinese culture.
 You can learn some useful information through them.

-Online Dictionary: This is a good online dictionary for Chinese.
+Online Dictionary: A good online dictionary for Chinese.
 You can translate from English to Chinese and from Chinese to English.

-Chinese Pod: On this website, you can download Chinese lessons for your mp3, Iphone, iPad or just listen to them on the website.
+Chinese Pod: You can download Chinese lessons for your MP3, iPhone, iPad or just listen to them on the website.

 Type in Chinese: You can use this website to type in Chinese Characters by using Pinyin.

-German Folk Songs: Here you may listen to and read different songs and poems in German.
+German Folk Songs: Listen to and read different songs and poems in German.

-Web German: On this site, you may listen to and test yourself on grammar and simple sentence structure.
+Web German: Listen to and test yourself on grammar and simple sentence structure.
 It also makes use of games for testing.

 German Grammar: This contains a good explanation for accusative, dative, nominative and genitive.
 It also helps to learn more vocabulary.

-Nominative, Accusative, & Dative: This online handout lists all the words that give an indication for accusative, dative and nominative.
+Nominative, Accusative & Dative: An online handout that lists all the words that give an indication for accusative, dative and nominative.